 Ladbrokes sponsors many sports leagues and events, including the Scottish Professional Football League.
 Its licensed and regulated by the prestigious UK Gaming Commission, the UK’s highest gambling authority.

 Ladbrokes was among the first bookmakers to join the tidal wave of virtual sports.
 It now offers a complete virtual platform, comprising multiple virtual sports and virtual betting markets.
-Ladbrokes also offer exclusive virtual betting welcome bonuses and offers.
+Ladbrokes also offer exclusive virtual betting promotions and lots of other offers.

 BetVictor is an independent bookmaker, founded in 1931 by businessman William Chandler, and later renamed Victor Chandler after his son.
 When Victor Jr. inherited the business, he decided to move it offshore in 1998, to avoid unfavourable UK taxation.